Sophos UTM Integration with AuthPoint

 Configure AuthPoint

 Before AuthPoint can receive authentication requests from Sophos UTM Software Appliance, you must specify Sophos UTM as a RADIUS client resource in AuthPoint.
-You must also create an authentication policy for the Sophos RADIUS client resource and you must bind the Sophos RADIUS client resource to the AuthPoint Gateway.
+You must also create a Zero Trust authentication policy for the Sophos RADIUS client resource and you must bind the Sophos RADIUS client resource to the AuthPoint Gateway.

 Add a Radius Resource in AuthPoint